tweag/nickel/doc/manual/tuto.md

 the attribute `name` has no value while it should have one.
 This is to be expected as we removed it earlier.

-The second part shows the contract attribute that produced the error, in this case it's showing that `name` should be a `Str`, and as there is no `optional` keyword, this attribute must be set.
+The second part shows the contract attribute that produced the error.
+In this case it's showing that `name` should be a `Str`, and as there is no `optional` keyword, this attribute must be set.